 Customers can sit in the store’s relaxing and luxurious private shopping space while stylists and workers cater to their shopping needs.
 This experience is usually only offered at high-end fashion brands such as Louis Vuitton, Chanel, etc. Still, more and more retail brands have adapted the same service to cater to their customers.

 Rituals Cosmetics’ personal shopping experience focuses on emotions and intimate connections with customers.
-The brand offers a 1:1 personalized shopping experience in all store branches and exclusive gifts for members.
+The brand offers members a 1:1 personalized shopping experience in all store branches and exclusive gifts.

 Ritual values its repeat customers and offers them monthly gifts to show appreciation and make them feel valued.
 In turn, this caring gesture motivates customers to visit the stores regularly.